BilalQadri/script-feeder/README.md

 - Put index.js in your HTML file.

+- Put cursor at opening of the parenthesis and press CTRL + s, your code will be translated and evaluated in the browser.

 ##### It can used for browser extensions.
 Please use background0.lisp and script0.lisp names for script files.